 Are Mushrooms Worth Growing?

-They’re easy to grow since they don’t need light, so anyone with a dark, temperature-controlled space at home can give it a go.
+If it interests you, then yes.
+They are considered a delicacy.
+For the most part, they are easy to grow since they don’t need light, so anyone with a dark, temperature-controlled space at home can give it a go.
+They are quite different from growing plants.

 Growing Mushrooms